aqasemi/wumpus-rl/README.md

 # Wumpus World RL Agent

-A reinforcement learning agent that solves the classic Wumpus World problem using PPO (Proximal Policy Optimization) from Stable-Baselines3.
+A reinforcement learning agent that solves the Wumpus World problem using PPO (Proximal Policy Optimization) from Stable-Baselines3.

+## Overview

+The agent learns to navigate a 4×4 grid, find gold, and return to the exit while avoiding deadly hazards (Wumpus and pits).
+The key innovation is a carefully designed observation space with **directional percepts** that enable an MLP-based agent to learn systematic exploration without requiring memory (LSTM/GRU).

 ## Results